 - Event counter: This allows you to see how many events each property is being sent to.
 To know which events are sending a specific property, you can click on it directly.
 It will redirect you only to those events containing that property.

-Moreover, you can also check the percentage of events in which a type constraint matches with the one shown just by hovering the cursor over the percentage.
-This will help you to see details and check if there are events that differ from your specifications.
+- Type percentage seen: Here is where you can check the percentage of events in which a type constraint matches with the one specified.
+Moreover, by hovering the cursor over the percentage, you’ll be able to see more details to check if there are events that differ from your specifications.

 User Attributes tab